What does an invalid lateral flow rapid test mean?

 - Sample was too thick to run the lateral flow test

 - Failing to add the buffer to the sample if there is one.
 Covid test kits are supplied with a buffer to dilute the sample so that it can run through the lateral flow test easily.
+If the buffer liquid in the lateral flow test kit is inadequate, the lateral flow test kit will not be able to run correctly and the result will be invalid.

 - Reading the lateral flow test result too soon (always read the instructions so you know how long to wait for the result)